ritchiecarroll/AlexaDo/README.md

 "CLSID"="{25336920-03F9-11cf-8FD0-00AA00686F13}"
 "Encoding"=hex:08,00,00,00
 ```
-Save the registry settings to a file with a `.reg` suffix and import using `RegEdit` tool.
+To apply manually, save the above registry settings to a file with a `.reg` suffix and import using the `RegEdit` tool - you can usually just double click on the `.reg.` file to import the keys.

+\* FYI, you used to be able just pass along cookies acquired from the WebBrowser control after authentication to a WebClient instance and everything would still work fine, but Amazon security is obviously getting better ;-)